SmartPack/SmartPack.github.io/pages/spkm.md

 <h3 style="color: red">Further, before using SmartPack-Kernel Manager, please be aware that,</h3>

-* This app still retains almost all the donation requests by Grarak.
-Those are, however, intended to express my respect for his original work.
-Please be aware that this app is no way supported by him and buying his official donated version will <strong>NOT</strong> unlock any hidden features in this app.
-* This app requires <strong>ROOT ACCESS</strong>.
+* This app requires ROOT ACCESS.
 * Most of the features available in this app require kernel-level support.
+* You may unlock the hidden features of this app by purchasing <a href="https://play.google.com/store/apps/details?id=com.smartpack.donate" target="_blank">SmartPack Donation Package</a> from playstore (from v7.13 onwards)
+* Although this app is no way supported by Grarak, buying his <a href="https://play.google.com/store/apps/details?id=com.grarak.kerneladiutordonate" target="_blank">official donated version</a> will also unlock the hidden features in this app (from v7.13 onwards).

 <h3 style="color: blue">Added features over official KA</h3>